bastionsofwill/2048/README.md

-# 2048 and More
+# 2048

-2048 and More is a toy project to study javascript and related tech stack.
+2048 is a toy project to study javascript and related tech stack.

 ## Description